 At the kindergarten and primary our programme is PERMA+H, as it includes a Positive Health element, where students are encouraged to develop good habits for optimal physical and psychological health.

 At the secondary our approach has been applauded by Cambridge Strategies, and was one of the reasons behind our inclusion in its list of the top 100 schools worldwide for innovation.

-All staff receive training in the PERMA model, and Year 7 students complete a four day Deep Learning unit where they explore the science of happiness, learn to understand their own well-being, and how they can respond and react to their different emotional states.
+All staff receive training in the PERMA model, and Year 7 students follow an induction programme and then complete a four day Deep Learning unit where they explore the science of happiness, learn to understand their own well-being, and how they can respond and react to their different emotional states.

 This learning is further developed through the school’s tutorial programme, where students explore resilience, mental health and well-being.